Table of Contents

 - If performances are doubtful due to suspect inaccurate measurements, athletes will be asked to redo the video.
 Not doing so results in a DQ.

 - Nand will accept no Hand Times Times will be taken off the Video and analyzed for performance.

 Athletes that no-showed at our last virtual meet without giving reasons will not be permitted to join this virtual meet.

 Athletes used rubber shoes because the oval was a concrete (standard 400m) oval and not a dirt one.
 And because of this, to make it comparable to athletes in other parts of the countries using Spikes on rubber tracks.
 Scaling factors of -.5 (100m) -1.0 (200m) and -2.0 (400m) were used for adjusted times.

 100 Meter Mens A Race: Dead Heat

 In one of the Races that truly make the sport of Athletics a spectacle.
 Janry Ubas, the SEA Games Bronze medalist in Decathlon, found himself in the grip of a deadly three-way battle.
-Nevertheless, the 27-year-old national team member ran well for his opening race outside his 11.10 PB from the 2015 Singapore SEA Games and should be on a path to his 4th SEA Games appearance.
+Nevertheless, the 27-year-old national team member ran well for his opening race outside his 11.10 PB from the 2015 Singapore SEA Games and should be on the path to his 4th SEA Games appearance.